Objectives and Goals

 (children may attend up to 10 hours)

-Welcome to Northshore Christian Academy’s Early Learning Center Pre-Kindergarten program!
+Welcome to Northshore Christian Academy’s Early Learning Center Pre-Kindergarten full-day program!

 Northshore Christian Academy filters all learning and curriculum through a Biblical world-view.
 We endeavor to train children spiritually, academically, and personally.
 Northshore integrates faith and learning as we equip the whole child to develop leadership qualities in the context of their God-given abilities and talents.
 The entire process of education is used to bring children into fellowship with God, develop a Christ-like mind, and to develop their God-given personal and vocational potential.